Home » Office 365 » Office 365 Tenant To Tenant Migration: Detailed Guide

 PowerApps No

-Intune Yes Users would have to unenroll their devices and re-enrol them in the destination tenant.
+Intune Yes Users would have to unenroll their devices and re-enroll them in the destination tenant.

 Windows 10 subscription License Yes Users need to join the Azure AD domain of the destination tenant and sign in with their new destination tenant account.